Start - Variables

 -

-Close - You can click this to close the property window without saving the newly added variables.
+Close - Closes the Variables property window without saving changes.

 -

-Last Row needs to be added - You need to select this check box to save the last row added.
+Last Row needs to be added - Select this check box to ensure that the last row added in the grid is saved.

-- To initialize the Date variable, enter the date in mm/dd/yyyy format.
+- To initialize a Date variable, enter the date in MM/DD/YYYY format.

-- For variables with an Object data type, the data type value will be displayed as JsonElement.
+- For variables with the Object data type, the value is displayed as JsonElement.

-- Since the BinaryFormatter has been removed for serialization and deserialization, use the following code to deserialize objects saved in variables:
+- Since BinaryFormatter has been removed for serialization and deserialization, use JSON serialization to deserialize objects stored in workflow variables.
+For example:

 IObjectSerializer jsonObjectSerializer = SerializerFactory.Create(ObjectSerializerMethodType.JSON);